Republicans are making one last-ditch effort to repeal Obamacare

 But Republicans seem torn between taking another crack at replacing Obamacare and declaring a truce with Democrats in order to focus on other issues like tax reform.

-In a separate effort, the Senate HELP committee has been holding hearings this month to craft a bipartisan bill aimed at lowering premiums and attracting more insurers to Obamacare’s exchanges.
+In a separate effort, the Senate Committee on Health, Education, Labor and Pensions has been holding hearings this month to craft a bipartisan bill aimed at lowering premiums and attracting more insurers to Obamacare’s exchanges.
 So far there seems to be broad support across party lines for funding cost-sharing reduction payments that the president has threatened to end while making it easier for states to tweak their health care programs.

 The goal, according to Cassidy, is to “equalize” federal spending per patient between states that receive extra Medicaid dollars through Obamacare and those that do not.
 States would also have more flexibility to spend money on care, including raising benefits for higher-earning residents rather than lower-income customers who receive the bulk of aid under Obamacare.

-Republicans would have to act fast: The reconciliation bill Graham and Cassidy would need to pass health care with a bare majority expires on September 30.
-In a matter of weeks, they’d have to score the bill with the Congressional Budget Office, wrangle the necessary votes, and then convince the House to quickly follow suit.
+Republicans will have to act fast: The bill that Graham and Cassidy are sponsoring needs to pass, with a simple majority, by Sept.
+30. In a matter of weeks, they’d have to score the bill with the Congressional Budget Office, wrangle the necessary votes, and then convince the House to quickly follow suit.

-As for the HELP committee’s efforts, insurers are finalizing their rates and participation next month for 2018, meaning Congress would need to pass legislation almost immediately to have an impact.
-HELP Chairman Lamar Alexander, R-Tenn. has set a self-imposed deadline at the end of the week to reach a consensus.
+As for the health committee’s efforts, insurers are finalizing their rates and participation next month for 2018, meaning Congress would need to pass legislation almost immediately to have an impact.
+The committee's chairman, Sen. Lamar Alexander, R-Tenn., has set a self-imposed deadline at the end of the week to reach a consensus.

 Without dismissing their efforts, Senate Republican leaders sounded skeptical this week.